wokas36/GraphSNN/README.md

 	* We evaluate our model on standard stratified splits and random splits.
 We use eight benchmark datasets grouped in two categories.
 You can find all datasets for graph classification in data folder [path: Graph_Classification/data/].
 		(1) 6 from bioinformatics datasets - MUTAG, PTC-MR, COX2, BZR, PROTEINS, and D&D
 		(2) 2 from social network datasets - IMDB-B and RDT-M5K

-	* The experimental results show that our method consistently outperforms all state-of-the-art methods on all benchmark datasets

 ## Citation